benkoshy/pagy/docs/api/calendar.md

 This is a `Pagy` subclass that provides pagination filtering by time: year, quarter, month, week, day (and supports your own [custom time units](#custom-units)).

+!!!primary  Active Support Required
-**Notice**: It requires the `activesupport` gem, which you have to require in your Gemfile only if your app does not use Rails.
+It requires the `activesupport` gem, which you have to require in your Gemfile only if your app does not use Rails.
+!!!

+!!!primary Module to be used with `pagy` classes
-**Notice**: The `Pagy::Calendar::*` subclasses provide support for the [calendar extra](/docs/extras/calendar.md) and are meant to be used with standard, non-calendar Pagy classes and never alone (because they could generate a very high number of items per page).
+The `Pagy::Calendar::*` subclasses provide support for the [calendar extra](/docs/extras/calendar.md) and are meant to be used with standard, non-calendar Pagy classes and never alone (because they could generate a very high number of items per page).
 The class APIs are documented here, however you should not need to use them directly because they are required and used internally by the extra.
+!!!

 ## Overview